Southsea Castle is now fully open, and is free to visit.

-In line with changes to restrictions in England, the external areas of Southsea Castle are now open to visitors from 10am to 5pm, Tuesday to Sunday.
+Southsea Castle is now open to visitors from 10am to 5pm, Tuesday to Sunday.
 All visitors will need to register on arrival in line with NHS Test and Trace requirements.
-Along with the castle ramparts and shop, the Courtyard café will be open for outdoor service.
+Along with the keep, castle ramparts and shop, the Courtyard café will be open for outdoor service.

 The site has achieved the national We’re Good to Go industry standard.
 This industry standard and supporting mark means businesses can demonstrate that they are adhering to the respective government and public health guidance, have carried out a COVID-19 risk assessment and checked that they have the required processes in place.